Assignment #9 (demo). Time series analysis. Solution

 # https://github.com/Yorko/mlcourse.ai repo, to save Internet traffic

-DATA_PATH = "https://raw.githubusercontent.com/Yorko/mlcourse.ai/master/data/"
+DATA_PATH = "https://raw.githubusercontent.com/Yorko/mlcourse.ai/main/data/"

 df = pd.read_csv(DATA_PATH + "wiki_machine_learning.csv", sep=" ")